the-cs-goons/capstone-project/README.md

 #### Testing the React frontend

-From the `owner-ui` directory, run `npm test`.
-You may need to run `npm install` first to install the frontend's dependencies if you haven't already.
+From the `owner-ui` directory, run `yarn test`.
+You may need to run `yarn install` first to install the frontend's dependencies if you haven't already.

 ### Serving agents

-To start all the agents and network them together, run `docker-compose up --build`.
+To start all the agents and network them together, run `docker compose up --build`.

 While `docker-compose` is running, it is setup to automatically reload the server with any changes you make to the source code, so you don't have to restart `docker-compose` while you're developing code.